rnallapati/csharp-dotnet-core/README.md

 dotnet new web --name HelloWorld -o .
 dotnet new gitignore

-The app/Properties/launchSettings.json file has been updated to limit to only development with specific port listening to all ips (and not just localhost):
+The app/Properties/launchSettings.json file has been updated to limit to only development over http.
+The listening port is set to 5000.
+Instead of setting host name to localhost, it's set to all ips (0.0.0.0):

 ```javascript
 {